dgamma3/ResourcesForCompetencies/readme.md

 # Competencies

+## Disclaimer
+*This is very much a work in progress* - If you disagree with how I have assessed competency, assumed competencies for your role or anything else - feel free to raise a PR (or email me if you don't use Github).

 ## What is this?
 - It is a career growth tool to help people have good career growth and career change conversation.
 - It is a crowd sourced set of resources to help people grow.